borisbenedikter/robotic-systems-ros-course/README.md

 # Robotic Systems Course: ROS Module

 Welcome to the Robotic Systems Course GitHub repository!
-This repository is designed to accompany the ROS module of the course, providing essential resources, examples, and documentation to support your learning experience.
+This repository is designed to accompany the ROS module of the course SIE 496/596: Robotic Systems at the University of Arizona.
+The repo contains a collection of resources, examples, and documentation to support your learning experience with ROS.

 ## Note